Adding a porch roof to your house not only enhances its overall appearance but also

 hangers to secure the joists to the beams, ensuring they are spaced correctly according

-4. Install Rafter Tails: Attach rafter tails, also known as overhangs, to the outer end of the
+to your porch roof plans or local building codes. - Install Rafter Tails: Attach rafter tails, also known as overhangs, to the outer end of the

 joists.
 These extensions create a decorative touch while also providing support for the